flippingbitss/react-daterange-picker/README.md

 # react-daterange-picker
-A react date range picker using Material Design
+A react date range picker using material-ui components.
+This project is a WIP and not stable for use in production